 The Enrollment Stabilization Grant Program is designed to provide funding to Arizona schools to mitigate the impact of COVID on the 2020-2021 school year

-Rental Housing Support
+Rental Property Owner Support

-This program is currently accepting applications for those who started an application prior to October 28, 2020 and are currently in “draft” status.
+This program is currently accepting applications only for those who started an application prior to October 28, 2020 and are currently in “draft” status.
 Once these applications are reviewed, the portal may reopen to new applicants.

 The RPOPF Program provides assistance to rental property owners across Arizona, who are facing rental income issues due to the COVID-19 pandemic.